ocdogan/Sweet.Jayson/Readme.md

 -   Including or excluding read-only members (`Field` & `Properties`) into/from serialization,

--   `Anonymous Type` serialization/deserialization (deserialization is only possible if the type already exists in the current process),
+-   `AnonymousType` serialization/deserialization (deserialization is only
+    possible if the type already exists in the current process),

 -   Custom `Number` (`byte`, `short`, `int`, `long`, `float`, `double`,